AlexNabokikh/nix-config/README.md

 1. Create `modules/hosts/my-mac/default.nix`
 2. Start from `modules/hosts/work-mac/default.nix`
 3. Change:
-   - hostname attr
+   - the configuration attribute name (e.g. `configurations.darwin."my-mac".module`) — this becomes the flake output name and should match the machine's hostname so the `Makefile` defaults work
-   - username
+   - `primaryUser`
    - stack choice

 The new host will be auto-imported by `import-tree` — no manual registration needed.